todgru/js-import-export-examples/readme.md

 Common JS copies module exports to a new memory location.
 The article shows an example of how this can impact referencing module state.

 Finally, because of the ESM loading process in, cyclic refereces are no longer an issue.
-Note, I could not reproduce the cyclic issue in Common JS, but the issue was also present in the ES Module, contrary to what the article suggested.
+Note, I could reproduce the cyclic issue in Common JS, but the issue was also present in the ES Module, contrary to what the article suggested.